 - car leasing (PCH).

-They do not apply to HP credit for other sorts of goods.
-Nor does it apply for business contracts.
+They do not apply to HP credit for other sorts of goods or to business contracts.

 This guidance applies where customers are already experiencing or reasonably expect to experience temporary payment difficulties as a result of coronavirus

-A three month payment deferral – interest is still charged
+A payment deferral – interest is still charged

 The FCA says that where a customer is experiencing coronavirus difficulties: